-Portable X-ray Fluorescence (pXRF) analyzers from Olympus offer real-time, high-performance geochemical data for quick multi-element characterization of rocks, ores, and soils.
+Portable X-ray Fluorescence (pXRF) analyzers from Evident offer real-time, high-performance geochemical data for quick multi-element characterization of rocks, ores, and soils.

 Of late, considerable developments in pXRF technology have greatly enhanced the limits of detection and number of elements quantified and they have also decreased analysis test times to a large extent.
 Presently, pXRF is employed as an effective technique for studying and in the production of nickel laterite mineralization.
 It is regularly used in trenching, reconnaissance drilling, stockpile verification, face sampling, and on concentrates products.